flipifucan/BootCampSecurity/WEEK_14/README.md

 What tool can be used to deploy multiple containers at once?

+        Docker Compose is a tool for defining and running multi-container Docker applications.

 What kind of file format is required for us to deploy a container set?

+        A YAML file provides a concise format for specifying the instance settings.